das-labor/panopticon/doc/regions.rst

 .. code-block:: c++

-   // This region is filled with the contents of "path/to/file" region_loc file_region = region::wrap("file",blob("path/to/file"));
+   // This region is named "file" and is filled with the contents of "path/to/file" region_loc file_region = region::wrap("file",blob("path/to/file"));

-   // This region is initialized with the contents of buf std::vector<uint8_t> buf = {1, 2, 3, 4, 5, 6, 7, 8, 9, 0};
+   // This region is named "buf" and is initialized with the contents of buf std::vector<uint8_t> buf = {1, 2, 3, 4, 5, 6, 7, 8, 9, 0};
    region_loc buf_region = region::wrap("buf",buf);

-   // This region is just 4k of undefined cells region_loc undefined_region = region::undefined("undef",4096);
+   // This region is named "undef" and is just 4k of undefined cells region_loc undefined_region = region::undefined("undef",4096);